SEND US A QUERY

 Puberty

 Hormone levels vary when a boy hits puberty and if the testosterone drops too much then the oestrogen can cause breast tissue to grow.
-Gynecomastia is common in during puberty and does usually clear as the boy gets older and their hormone levels stabilise.

 Ageing